Rochester Child Custody Lawyer

 Family court judges will evaluate numerous factors in making these decisions, including:

-- Each parent’s living arrangements.
+• Each parent’s living arrangements.
 If a parent intends to seek custody, they must have space for their child in their home.
-The judge will review each parent’s living arrangements to ensure each parent can provide for their child’s basic needs.
+The judge will review each parent’s living arrangements to assess that each parent can provide for their child’s basic needs.

 Your attorney can help you prepare for your custody determination in several ways, from understanding the laws surrounding custody to explaining what to expect in court.